 Let’s see how to Configure User Driven Installation UDI using ConfigMgr.
-In this guide, we will be covering how you can integrate MDT with Configuration Manager or MEMCM for creating a User Driven Installation (UDI) in SCCM OSD to provide the various deployment configuration information prior to performing the deployment for getting better end-user experience.
+In this guide, we will be covering how you can integrate MDT with Configuration Manager or MEMCM for creating a User-Driven Installation (UDI) in SCCM OSD to provide the various deployment configuration information prior to performing the deployment for getting a better end-user experience.

 This behavior allows you to create generic OSD task sequences, and then provide computer-specific information at the time of deployment, which provides greater flexibility in the deployment process.

 User-Driven Installation (UDI) helps simplify the deployment of Windows client operating systems using the operating system deployment feature in Configuration Manager.
 UDI tasks allow you to run software on the target computer that helps with the deployment process.

 UDI includes several built-in tasks that help you perform common tasks, such as ensuring that the target computer is not running on a battery and is connected to a wired network connection.

 We have the ability to allow to support team who deploy the task sequences to select OU for the computer will be assigned, flexibility to install applications, configure time zone, languages, BitLocker, and many common tasks.